Ten FAQs on advertising strategy.

 Always match your customer profile with what the target segment reads or visits online.
-If you are uncertain, sample a few target customers and find out.
+If you are uncertain, speak to a few target customers and find out.

-7. Should I use an outside agency?
+7. Should I use an advertising agency?

 As a rule of thumb, only consider using an advertising agency if you plan to spend more than £10,000 on advertising.
-Typically agency fees will amount to around 15 per cent of your advertising budget.
+Typically, agency fees will amount to around 15 per cent of your advertising budget.

-Whether you decide to do your own advertising or use an outside agency, remember that your advertising creates an image of your company.
-It is better not to advertise at all, rather than have a poorly thought out, mediocre piece of advertising that damages your reputation.
+Whether you decide to do your own advertising or use an agency, remember that your advertising creates an image of your company.
+It is better not to advertise at all than to have a poorly thought out, mediocre advert that damages your reputation.

 On average, a casual reader will spend about two seconds looking at your advert.
 If it has not caught the eye or grabbed their attention in that time, this reader will move on to something else.
 How your ad looks is therefore very important.

-If you are not getting the anticipated results, tracking what is going on in this way will show you when and how your advertising needs to change.
+If you are not getting the anticipated results, tracking what is going on will show you when and how your advertising needs to change.
 The quickest results tend to come from online advertising.

 Advertising should not be used as a quick, short-term fix, only brought into play when something is going wrong.
-It should be planned to support your overall marketing strategy and to complement all your other communications.
+It should be planned to support your overall marketing strategy and to complement your other customer communications.

 10. Should I try to match my competitors' advertising?

 Marketing is all about creating a competitive advantage.
-Just doing the same as your competitors does not put you ahead of them.
-Either do better or be different but above all, work to your own strengths and don't feel the need to compete with your competitors for the sake of it.
+Just doing the same things as your competitors does not put you ahead of them.
+Either do better, or be different - but above all, work to your own strengths and don't feel the need to create a rivalry for the sake of it.